camillo/sayNumber/README.md

                         locale for formatting numbers; only useful with -g/--grouping (see -SL/--showLocales)

 make VERY big numbers:
-  -z, --zeros           do not say given number, but the number with that many zeros -r, --random          do not say given number, but a random number with that many digits -f count step, --for count step
+  do not say given number, but

+  -z, --zeros           the number with that many zeros -r, --random          a random number with that many digits

-                        say <count> numbers; start with <number>, add <step> each iteration; can be combined with -z/--zeros, but not with -r/--random
+hacking:
+  these options are only useful for development

+  -VV, --Verbose        output all debug information -FS FORMATSTRING, --formatString FORMATSTRING
+                        use this python logging format string

 help:
   -h, --help            show this help message and exit -e, --example         show examples and exit
+  -SL, --showLocales    show available locales and exit -La [LATIN [LATIN ...]], --Latin [LATIN [LATIN ...]]
+                        say the latin prefixes for given numbers (from 1 to 999) and exit; allowed forms: 17-35 5 974; use 1-999 if stands alone
-  -SL, --showLocales    show available locales and exit -v, --version         show program's version number and exit -c, --licence         show licence information and exit -C, --fullLicence     show licence file and exit; tries to download and save licence, if not available
+  -Ch, --Chuquet        say all chuquet prefixes and exit -v, --version         show program's version number and exit -c, --licence         show licence information and exit -C, --fullLicence     show licence file and exit; tries to download and save licence, if not available